Fairy-type Pokemon weaknesses & resistances explained

 This isn’t always the case, though, as there are some Pokemon like Galarian Weezing and Grimmsnarl that have a scarier appearance that’s more likely inspired by ‘evil’ fairies from traditional fables and folklore.

 There also aren’t that many pure Fairy-type Pokemon, which is partly because a lot of Pokemon released prior to Gen 6 were revisited and given Fairy as a secondary typing, like the Water/Fairy-type Azumarill.

-That’s everything you need to know about Fairy-type Pokemon weaknesses!
-Check out some of our other guides below:
+That’s everything you need to know about Fairy-type Pokemon and their weaknesses!
+While you’re here, check out some of our other guides below: